(2007) Paul McAuley, Gollancz, £12.99, trdpbk, 425pp, ISBN 978-0-575-0-7935-9

 I have in the past said that some of McAuley's works were likely to be nominated for awards.
 Hopefully this will not be too cocky but with this one I would be hugely surprised not only Cowboy Angels did not only get short-listed or nominated but actually wins a prize or two.
 Of course I may be wrong.
 If so you will be well within your rights to request that the rest of the Concat team replace me with a more insightful doppel from another sheaf.
 Meanwhile Rod Serling's doppel says, 'hi.'

-For Jonathan's take see his review of Cowboy Angels.
+For Tony's take see his review of Cowboy Angels.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]